chrisvo3/java-guide/live-interviews/perscholas-28feb2020.md

 ## Is String immutable?
 If so, why?

+Yes, String is immutatble because String objects are cached in String pool.
+So that once it is created a String object cannot be changed.
+Since String is immutatble it can safely be shared between many threads, which is considered very important for multithreaded programming.

+Read more on [Baeldung](https://www.baeldung.com/java-string-immutable) and [JavaVisited](https://javarevisited.blogspot.com/2010/10/why-string-is-immutable-or-final-in-java.html)

 ## What is the `Design Principle`?

 Design Patterns are simple and elegant solutions of commonly occurin problems in software design.
 Design Patterns make it easier to reuse successful designs and architectures of experienced and Professional Designers.
 There are 3 types of patterns: